deepbsd/Farchi/README.md

 5. Whether you want BCM4360 Wifi Drivers or not (or some other drivers of your choosing)

 6. Your Video chipset driver to run X11.
 This will be one of the _xf86-video-*_ drivers for different video chipsets, such as Radeon, Nvidia, Intel, and so forth.
+I install xf86-video-vmware by default.

-7. Do you want to install X11 or not (faster if you don't, but you'll probably want to install it anyway)
+7. Do you want to install X11 or not (faster if you don't, but you'll probably want to install it anyway).
+If you're just experimenting in a VM and testing your script, perhaps you just want to install a bare bones installation to test with.

 8. What desktop environment to you want (or what Window Manager)?
 I chose lightdm for display manager and Cinnamon for desktop environment by default.
 XFCE and Mate and